Metaswitch/clearwater-readthedocs/docs/Backups.md

 ## Taking a Manual Backup

-The process for taking a manual backup varies between Ellis and Vellum.
+The process for taking a manual backup differs between Ellis and Vellum.
 Note that in both cases,

 *   the backup is stored locally and should be copied to a secure backup server to ensure resilience
 *   this process only backs up a single local node, so the same process must be run on all nodes in a cluster to ensure a complete set of backups